 - You would need to study for an MSc or BSc Hons in Environmental Health accredited by the Royal Environmental Health Institute of Scotland (REHIS).

-- In Scotland, the only university to offer the REHIS accredited degree course in Environmental Health is the University of the West of Scotland.
+- In Scotland, only the University of the West of Scotland offers the REHIS accredited degree course in Environmental Health.
 For entry you will require 4 Highers at BBBB or ABBC including 2 science subjects plus English and Maths at National 5.
-Higher Biology and Chemistry are preferred.

 - The University of Strathclyde offers the MSc Environmental Health Sciences on a full time and part time basis.
 You would require a first or second class Honours degree in a relevant life science or engineering discipline.

 - After you have your BSc or MSc, you would complete a 1-year training programme with a local authority.
 This can be completed with an employer during university holidays over 4 years.
-You would then be eligible to register with REHIS and receive a copy of the Practical Training Manual.
+You would then be eligible to register with REHIS and receive a copy of the current Scheme of Professional Practice.

 - You will be required to keep a training record, including a portfolio of evidence, detailing your practical work.